recurve-methods/flexvalue/README.rst

 The gas avoided cost calculator can be downloaded as a .xlsb file from `here <https://www.cpuc.ca.gov/General.aspx?id=5267)>`_.

-The gas avoided cost calculator is a macro-driven Excel file, so several ETL steps were done to combine all calculator results into a single table.
+The gas avoided cost calculator is a macro-driven Excel file, so several data extraction and transformation steps were done to combine all calculator results into a single table.

 *Currently the gas avoided costs data uses the same year-month avoided costs (using Utility: PGE, Class: Total Core, End Use: Small Boiler, Emission Control: Uncontrolled) for all analysis.
-Future work will bring in the other gas avoided cost data so that more accurate costs can be provided.*
+Based on testing against the CET, different numerical factors are applied depending on the program administrator.
+Future work can incorporate the full suite of gas parameters.*

 Inputs